moonsukk/fico2-paco2-converter/README.md

 ## Assumptions & limitations

 - Ideal alveolar–arterial equilibration (PaCO₂ ≈ PACO₂ ≈ PetCO₂; healthy lungs).
-- HCVR treated as linear over the working range (≈ 40–80 mmHg).
+- HCVR treated as linear over the working range (≈ 40–80 mmHg); **do not apply above ~80 mmHg** (the response saturates and no slope is measured — use a directly measured PaCO₂).
-- A single population-mean slope `S = 2.69`; it will not match any individual — see the sensitivity analysis in the notebook.
+- A single default slope `S = 2.69` (adjustable; reported range ~1–6) — it will not match any individual, and varies with age, sex, body size, and method.
-- Published `S` are usually minute-ventilation slopes; used here for the alveolar slope, valid while dead-space ventilation changes little.
+- Model B's time constants are population means from the literature; the hours–days acclimatisation regime is variable and is not modelled.
+- Not for anaesthetised subjects or non-human species without re-parameterisation (see the technical note).

 Best used to **estimate and harmonise reported CO₂-challenge magnitudes across studies**, not to predict an individual subject's PaCO₂.